minagawah/minagawah/README.md

 I usually create repos for my own benefit :avocado:, but I hope you will find them helpful to you as well! :seedling: :flamingo:

 **[sowngwala-js](https://github.com/minagawah/sowngwala-js)**
 A JS library for calculating the position of the sun.
-It was ported from [another library of mine](https://github.com/minagawah/sowngwala/) which is written in Rust.
+It was ported from [another library of mine](https://github.com/minagawah/sowngwala/) written in Rust.
 :pushpin: `Sun's Position` &middot; `Astrology` &middot; `Astronomy` &middot; `JS`

 **[rawjs-generate](https://github.com/minagawah/rawjs-generate)**